thevajko/vf-sandbox/README.md

 # Vajko framework example application

 This is example application which demonstate application of [Vajko framework](https://github.com/thevajko/vf-core).

 This famework is used to demostrate web applicaiton based on MVC architecture.
 It is designed as educational resource, therefore whole solution is very simple and minimaslistic.
-Framework is using own auto-class loading, which is
+Framework is using own class loading, router and templates.
+Whole application pars are written in PHP and fullty traceable.
+More information can be found in wiki

 ## Installing